rrzadzki/bobs-rocket-panel/README.md

 My original approach was to use Telemachus as the interface into Kerbal, with a driver program subscribing to Telemachus websockets and passing information back and forth between there and USB with the controller.
 After some dozen hours or so working that out, I made a discovery;

-***Do you there's a Kerbal Controllers subreddit?***
+***Do you know there's a Kerbal Controllers subreddit?***

 It's true.
-And for some reason I was at this a while before I discovered it while trying to figure out if there was a Telemachus fork that was still alive. /r/KerbalControllers led me to the KerbalSimPit mod (via their extremely helpful [Software Comparison Thread](https://www.reddit.com/r/KerbalControllers/comments/ajavos/software_comparison_thread/)) which pairs with an Arduino library to integrate the game and hardware controllers.
+I was at this a while before I discovered it, actually while trying to figure out if there was a Telemachus fork still alive. /r/KerbalControllers led me to the KerbalSimPit mod (via their extremely helpful [Software Comparison Thread](https://www.reddit.com/r/KerbalControllers/comments/ajavos/software_comparison_thread/)) which pairs with an Arduino library to integrate the game and hardware controllers.

 As much as I enjoyed learning threading, serial communications, and websockets in C++, I've now opted to go with KerbalSimPit as the basis of my software just to give this project a hope of being completed before I get my degree.